 Net position may serve over time as a useful indicator of a government's financial position.
-For the governmental activities, the Manchester Essex Regional School District's assets and deferred outflows of resources exceeded liabilities by \$4.5 million at the close of 2016.
+For the governmental activities, the Manchester Essex Regional School District's assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$4.4 million at the close of 2017.

-Net position of \$20.3 million reflects its net investment in capital assets (e.g., buildings, vehicles, equipment and textbooks), less any related debt used to acquire those assets that is still outstanding.
+Net position of \$20.7 million reflects its net investment in capital assets (e.g., buildings, vehicles, equipment and textbooks), less any related debt used to acquire those assets that is still outstanding.
 The District uses these capital assets to provide services to pupils; consequently, these assets are not available for future spending.
 Although the investment in its capital assets is reported net of its related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-Restricted net position of \$196,000 represents the unexpended balances of state and federal grants and gifts.
+Restricted net position of \$199,000 represents the unexpended balances of state and federal grants and gifts.

-The remaining balance of unrestricted net position is reporting a deficit balance totaling \$16 million that is due to the recognition of a \$12.6 million OPEB liability and a \$6.5 million net pension liability.
+The remaining balance of unrestricted net position is reporting a deficit balance totaling \$16.5 million that is due to the recognition of a \$13.4 million OPEB liability and a \$6.6 million net pension liability.